MuGdxy/MuCplGen/README.md

-Finially never forget the `Expr -> E`, this is the entrance of all productions, we need to set this rule as the first rule, although it does nothing at all.
+Finally never forget the `Expr -> E`, this is the entrance of all productions, we need to set this rule as the first rule, although it does nothing at all.

 ```cpp
 {